Updated November 18, 2023

 Here we will do the same example of the Continuous Compounding formula in Excel.
 It is very easy and simple.
 You need to provide the three inputs i.e. Principal amount, Rate of Interest, and Time.

 You can easily calculate the Continuous Compounding using Formula in the template provided.

-First, we need to calculate Continuous Compounding amount using Formula
+First, we need to calculate the Continuous Compounding amount using a Formula

 then, we need to compute the effects of the same on regular compounding:

 This has been a guide to a Continuous Compounding formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Continuous Compounding Calculator with downloadable excel template.
+Here, we discuss its uses along with practical examples.
+We also provide a Continuous Compounding Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –